-This is art come imaginary play on a grand scale – an outdoor activity that’s actually a slightly more grown-up version of toddler truck painting (painting trucks and truck wheels and then driving them on paper to make tracks).
+This is art come imaginary play on a grand scale – an outdoor activity for preschoolers that involves painting the truck wheels and then driving them on paper to make tracks.
 I can’t even say I can take much credit, it was all down to my 4-year old and his amazing imagination.

 Anyhow, you need:

-- one heck of a large piece of paper – or lots of small ones, as I used above – with a decent weight (I used xx weight paper)
+- one heck of a large piece of paper – or lots of small ones, as I used above – with a decent weight (I used 60 gsm weight paper)

 - some bits and bobs to make up your town or countryside – we had foil as a river and then some strips of cereal boxes as a bridge, because you can’t possibly have a river without building a bridge or two to cross it, right?!

-- and some painters tape to stick paper to table, river and bridge to paper etc
+- painters tape to stick paper to table, river and bridge to paper etc

 - paint and painting implements to paint the roads, farm tracks, fields, car parks etc. By implements, anything will do really; brushes, rollers, sponges, hands even….
 (The latter was my 3 year-olds “implement” of choice, hence the random handprints…)

 This particular town and country work of art was so popular and provided a ton of play opportunity and stayed taped to the table for several days.
 If you’re looking for an outdoor activity that’ll keep your preschooler entertained again and again, this one’s an absolute must.